Facebook Instagram Twitter Youtube

 Why Draft?

 The goal of drafting in Zwift is to conserve energy, just as it is outdoors.
-The amount of energy saved by drafting is no “marginal gain”–it is literally the difference between winning and losing in every bike race.
+The amount of energy saved by drafting is no “marginal gain” – it is literally the difference between winning and losing in every bike race.

-Example: you could put out 210 watts while drafting and maintain the same speed as the rider ahead of you who is putting out 300 watts–assuming you’re both the same size, weight, CdA, etc.
+Example: you could put out ~210 watts while drafting and maintain the same speed as the rider ahead of you who is putting out ~300 watts, assuming you’re both the same size, weight, CdA, etc.

 Riding in a large pack will reduce wind resistance even more, resulting in greater power savings.
-Scientists studied the draft affect of a large peloton (121 riders) and found that wind resistance in the “sweet spot” of this large group was only 5-10% what a solo rider would experience.
+Scientists studied the draft effect of a large peloton (121 riders) and found that wind resistance in the “sweet spot” of this large group was only 5-10% what a solo rider would experience.
 Incredible!

 Drafting Power Savings in Zwift